Egyptians: Antiquity

 In a renowned part of the Book of Gates is a passage detailing the various races of man, as recognized by ancient Egyptians.
 They classified people into four groups: Egyptians (Remetu), Asiatics (Aamu), Nubians (Nehsey) and Libyans (Themehu).
 The text portrays each of these groups as welcomed into the afterlife, illustrating all four journeying together through its realms.

+Some scholars have argued that Ancient Egyptians shared cultural connections and origins with the Land of Punt.
+This has been attributed to the Egyptian textual descriptions of Puntland as Ta Nejter which translates into "God's Land", along with comparable paintings which depicted Puntites in reddish-brown skin complexions similar to their Egyptian counterparts.

-Medieval and Ottoman Egypt
+Medieval Egypt

 Following the Islamic expansion, Egyptian Muslims ceased to be identified as "Copts," a term that thereafter became exclusive to Egypt's Christian minority and the Coptic Church.
 Over time, the Muslim majority came to identify as Arabs, adopting Arabic as their primary language.

 During her stay in Upper Egypt, Lucie, Lady Duff-Gordon recorded the grievances of an Upper Egyptian man regarding the Ahmad al-Tayyib Uprising, quoting him as saying: "Truly, in all the world, none are as miserable as us Arabs.
 The Turks beat us, and the Europeans hate us, and rightly so.
 By God, we had better lay down our heads in the dust [die] and let the strangers take our land and grow cotton for themselves."

 Similarly, Ibrahim Pasha of Egypt, son of Muhammad Ali Pasha, distanced himself from Turkish identity despite his Albanian origins.
 When criticized for his remarks about the Turks, he reportedly declared: "I am not a Turk.
 I came to Egypt as a child, and since then, its sun has changed my blood, I have become fully Arab."